 Commented [JH7]: Change made by JH in response to Scott Edgar EiC for Silverlight Studios Ltd (OS 175).
+The semi-arid climate with hot dry summers and cold dry winters, leading to dry brown grasslands where there is no irrigation and summer dust clouds from the Cardrona riverbed and exposed gravel roads or soils.

-- The Ōrau (Cardrona River), a habitat for longfin eels, koaro, upland bullies and Clutha flathead galaxias (nationally critical) and brown and rainbow trout.
+- 6. The Ōrau (Cardrona River), a habitat for longfin eels, koaro, upland bullies and Clutha flathead galaxias (nationally critical) and brown and rainbow trout.
 The lower reaches of the river adjacent to the PA have poor water quality (nitrogen enrichment from contaminated groundwater). - Irrigation reservoirs/ponds albeit of lesser importance than natural water bodies within the rolling glacial till downlands, with varying levels of permanent water. - The Wanaka Basin Cardrona riparian gravel aquifer, which underlies the PA and Wānaka township.
 Water abstraction from the aquifer is currently over-allocated.

-- 9. Conifer (mainly radiata pine) and eucalypt shelter belts, generally oriented north-south or west-east, and a few small conifer woodlots of around 1-6ha in size. - Large patch of kanuka near the junction of the Mata-Au Mata-au (Clutha River) and the Orau (Cardrona River) and scattered regenerating kānuka and grey shrubland on bordering scarps, between the PA and the Mata-au Clutha River. - 11.
+- 9. Conifer (mainly radiata pine) and eucalypt shelter belts, generally oriented north-south or west-east, and a few small conifer woodlots of around 1-6ha in size. - Large patch of kanuka near the junction of the Mata-Au Mata-au (Clutha River) and the Orau (Cardrona River) and scattered regenerating kānuka and grey shrubland on bordering scarps, between the PA and the Mata-auClutha River. - 11.
 Vegetation associated with rural living and hobby farming on the alluvial terraces, including roadside hedges and shelterbelts, driveway avenues, shelter trees around dwellings, orchards, and large gardens. - 12.
 Plant pest species include wilding conifers, hawthorn, crack willow, broom, gorse and lupin. - 13.
-Animal pest species include rabbits, feral cats, ferrets, stoats, weasels, possums, rats and mice.
+Animal pest species include rabbits, feral cats, ferrets, stoats, weasels, possums, rats and mice

 - 14. Predominantly A combination of pastoral farming or cropping and latterly, commercial activity, particularly on the rolling moraine downlands.
 The alluvial terraces support mainly hobby farming or more intensive farming, with vineyards, orchards and a plant nursery.
 A 322 hectare site on the rolling moraine downlands, includes land that comprises over one third half of the Halliday Road/Corbridge PA, and part of which includes a recently consented film studio and associated activities.
 Events such as weddings and concerts have been held at Corbridge Estate. - 15.
 Established rural living and visitor accommodation is common on the alluvial terraces, mainly on lots of between 4 and 10 hectares in size.
 Only one dwelling is present on the escarpment.
 There are a few both smaller and larger lots in this western area of the PA.
 Four lots of around 20ha in size, created as part of the Poplar Beach Subdivision, are present at the eastern edge of the PA, but only two have been developed for rural living.
 An extensive film studio and tourism complex has been consented at Corbridge, located around the lake and screened from Wanaka Luggate Highway by topography.
-The development includes a film studio complex including sound stages. film location sets, buildings for post-production facilities, film school, screening theatre, film exhibition centre and supporting facilities along with associated infrastructure for the film studio. - 16.
+The development includes a film studio complex including sound stages, film location sets, buildings for post-production facilities, film school, screening theatre, film exhibition centre and supporting facilities along with associated infrastructure for the film studio. - 16.
 The land use context of the PA includes: - a.
 RCL land within the Ōrau (Cardrona River) floodplains (including some commercial recreation activities), developed Rural Residential zoning and urban Albert Town to the west. - b.
-The Mata-Au Mata-au (Clutha River) ONF immediately adjoining the PA to the north. - c.
-Open pastoral RCL and Wanaka airport to the east. - d.
-PA RCL Cardrona River/Mount Barker Road across the Wānaka Luggate Highway to the south, which has a pattern of rural living and working farmland similar to that of the western half of PA RCL Halliday Road/Corbridge.
+The Mata-Au-Mata-au (Clutha River) ONF immediately adjoining the PA to the north. - c.
+Open pastoral RCL and Wanaka airport to the east.